kevinpt/syntrax/doc/index.rst

   shadow

-    Boolean controlling the rendering of bubble shadows.
+    Boolean controlling the rendering of node shadows.
 Default is True.

   shadow_fill